mark579/bicicletas-bogota-design/design.md

 ### Services

-There will be 3 distinct services for handling the business logic between the client applications and the database.
-Each service will be act independtly but operate on the same database.
-This is so we can minimize impact of changes and keep responsibliites cleanly seperated.
+There will be 2 services for handling the business logic between the client applications and the database.

 These will be HTTP servers written in something such as GO to be lightweight, memory efficient and scale well.
+It would make sense to use an ORM since the data is relational in nature.
+The frontend and backend will communicate in a consistent JSON structure.

+The monitoring services has been separated out because it will be dealing with much higher traffic from all the monitoring posts coming from thing bicycles.
+It will load a cache of the rules on startup and will have an endpoint to cache bust when an update is made from the biking and reporting services backend.

-### Biking Services
+### Biking & Reporting Services Backend

-The biking services will serve the mobile application for cycists.
+The biking services will serve the mobile application for cyclists.
 It will handle the follow transactions.
+We will have RESTful endpoints for the models as showing in the [Database Design](#database-design).
+I'm outlining the endpoints below

 `GET /station/` - Gets a station an a list of bicycles available for checkout based on status.
 Along with current billing cost.